lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 <br>

-* Attribute Name: ed-ta-uuid
+* Attribute Name: ed-ta-edcred-uuid
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a UUID
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a UUID
 * Change Controller: IETF
 * Reference: {{&SELF}}

 <br>

-* Attribute Name: ed-ta-kid
+* Attribute Name: ed-ta-edcred-kid
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a binary key identifier
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a binary key identifier
 * Change Controller: IETF
 * Reference: {{&SELF}}

 <br>

-* Attribute Name: ed-ta-c5t
+* Attribute Name: ed-ta-edcred-c5t
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a hash of a C509 certificate
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a hash of a C509 certificate
 * Change Controller: IETF
 * Reference: {{&SELF}}

 <br>

-* Attribute Name: ed-ta-c5u
+* Attribute Name: ed-ta-edcred-c5u
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a URI pointing to a C509 certificate
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a URI pointing to a C509 certificate
 * Change Controller: IETF
 * Reference: {{&SELF}}

 <br>

-* Attribute Name: ed-ta-x5t
+* Attribute Name: ed-ta-edcred-x5t
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a hash of an X.509 certificate
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a hash of an X.509 certificate
 * Change Controller: IETF
 * Reference: {{&SELF}}

 <br>

-* Attribute Name: ed-ta-x5u
+* Attribute Name: ed-ta-edcred-x5u
-* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of EDHOC peers, as a URI pointing to an X.509 certificate
+* Brief Description: Identifier of a supported trust anchor for verifying authentication credentials of other EDHOC peers, as a URI pointing to an X.509 certificate
 * Change Controller: IETF
 * Reference: {{&SELF}}